gusbonalumi/myBeer/README.md

 # myBeer
-CRUD web application set as a MVC type
+CRUD web application set as a MVC type one.